Our Board of Directors plays a crucial role in helping the AJW thrive in the community. Members and Officers include :

 Alex Coke (saxophone) has been a fixture on the jazz scene in central Texas and Europe for almost thirty years.
-He currently lives in Amsterdam and performed with the Willem Breuker Kollektief for twelve years, and has recorded numerous times with the Creative Opportunity Orchestra, Rich Harney, and others.
-He is also an accomplished flutist and composer.
+He divides his time between Austin and Amsterdam, where he performed with the Willem Breuker Kollektief for twelve years.
+Alex has recorded numerous times under his own name, with the Creative Opportunity Orchestra, Rich Harney, and others.
+He is an accomplished flutist and composer.

 Ed Corey (guitar) has thirty years of professional playing experience.
 He has performed with Milton Berle, George Burns, Jay Leno, Gladys Knight, Zoot Sims, Clark Terry, and numerous others.
 He is the former Chair of the Music Department at Sierra Nevada College in Lake Tahoe, Nevada, and is the recipient of the Dean’s Citation for Outstanding Achievement in Music Education.

 Floyd Domino (piano) received two Grammy awards for his work as an original member of legendary Texas Swing band Asleep at the Wheel.
 He also performed with Merle Haggard, George Strait, Waylon Jennings, Herb Ellis, Don Walser, and numerous others.
 Floyd has released five albums for children, appeared on Broadway, and served as Musical Director of Jim Hightower’s nationally-syndicated radio broadcast.